 Melissa and Maryjane have been working together for 14 weeks.
 Here’s their story:

-Wilma says the lessons have been surprisingly helpful for her too, giving them both more confidence in their English word pronunciation.
+Wilma says the lessons have been surprisingly helpful for her too, giving them both more confidence.
+The mother and daughter duo are using Reading Recovery techniques successfully in home learning too.

 “Maryjane corrects me when I make a mistake with our reading at home”.